20centcroak/codingDiscovery/README.md

-# jekyllExample
+# Coding Discovery
-Tries and demonstrates the use of Jekyll to render markdown
+This is a journey to discover how informatics work and how to code your very first programs.